A photo of a researcher looking into a microscope

 Developmental Projects

-The Wisconsin Alzheimer’s Disease Research Center (ADRC) supports feasibility studies targeting Alzheimer’s disease and related dementias (ADRD) research through its Developmental Project Awards.
+The Wisconsin Alzheimer’s Disease Research Center (ADRC) Developmental Project Award offers up to $120,000 to support a feasibility study targeting Alzheimer’s disease and related dementias (ADRD) research.
 Proposals may range from basic or biomedical to translational, epidemiological, caregiving, or social behavioral research.
 Clinical trials are excluded.

-Funding is available to all researchers within the University of Wisconsin–Madison, with priority given to junior researchers and postdoctoral trainees.
+Funding is available to all researchers within the University of Wisconsin–Madison, with priority given to early-stage faculty and postdoctoral trainees.
 Established researchers new to ADRD research and those with a new hypothesis that is not an extension of already ongoing research are also welcome to apply.
 Applications from underrepresented groups are encouraged.
+Applicant must have PI status at the time of award (April 2025).

 Developmental projects should align with the aims of the National Alzheimer’s Project Act.
 Priority will be given to investigators who leverage the use of Wisconsin ADRC or National Alzheimer’s Coordinating Center (NACC) data or biological samples from the National Centralized Repository for Alzheimer’s Disease and Related Dementias (NCRAD) as part of their research plan.

-The Wisconsin ADRC supports up to three awards of up to $75,000 annually in direct costs per project with a duration of one to two years.
-No indirect costs will be supported.
+The Wisconsin ADRC supports one award of up to $60,000 annually in direct costs per project with a duration of one year.
+If there is sufficient progress, the second year may be awarded up to $60,000 (up to $120,000 max over two years).

 Application